 - Cornell Road, Cedar Hills Boulevard east to the County line

-Snow zone violations are a "secondary offense," meaning that citations will be issued when law enforcement observes motorists disobeying other traffic laws or driving unsafely.
-Motorists involved in crashes or who own abandoned vehicles without traction devices could also receive citations.
-The citations carry fines of up to $160.
+Snow zone violations are normally treated as a "secondary offense," meaning citations are issued when law enforcement sees travelers disobeying other traffic laws or driving unsafely.
+Travelers involved in crashes, or who own abandoned vehicles without traction devices, could also receive citations.
+The citations carry fines of up to $880, plus towing costs.